 In short, there is a lot of music we would not know today if it wasn’t for her.

 Born in 1819, Clara Wieck was extensively educated in piano and composition from the age of six by a father who didn’t care about the gender of his first child.
 Fredrich Wieck planned for her to be a great, money-making prodigy before she was born.
-At the age of nine, she performed her early compositions for Paginini who was so impressed, he invited her to share the stage with him.
-At the age of twelve, she was given a medal by the playwright, Goethe who said, “She plays with the strength of six boys.”
+At the age of nine, she performed her early compositions for Paganini who was so impressed, he invited her to share the stage with him.
+She published her first opus of piano pieces at age ten.
+Then next year, she was given a medal by the playwright, Goethe who said, “She plays with the strength of six boys.”

-At age twelve, she toured to Paris and gained the favor of Fredrich Chopin, and by age fifteen, she was a favorite pianist of Felix Mendelssohn, who conducted the premier of her piano concerto the next year.
+At age twelve, she toured to Paris and met Fredrich Chopin, and composed five more opuses of virtuoso piano pieces, on par with Chopin and influenced by him, but in her own style.
+She was the first to play his “unplayable” La ci darem la mano Variations and the first to perform full concertos from memory in Germany.
+By age sixteen, she was a favorite pianist of Felix Mendelssohn, who conducted the premier of her Piano Concerto the next year.

-The concerto was a smashing success, encored on her tours to Vienna and Prague.
+The concerto was a smashing success on her tours to Vienna and Prague.
 At the age of eighteen, she was named Honorary Court Virtuoso to the Austrian Imperial Court, a title never before given to a protestant, a young person, or a woman.

 She was dubbed Queen of the Piano and was in line to be the next Mozart.
 But despite being better educated than either Robert or Johannes, something happened.

 Robert doted on her, telling her stories, making her laugh, and generally making her feel like a human being instead of just a piano performer for the first time in her life.
+At age thirteen, his mother said to her, “I wonder if you’ll marry my son someday.”
 By the age of fourteen, she was in love with him.
 And despite him being nine years old, when she was sixteen and he was twenty-five, he declared his love for her too.
 They became engaged in secret.

 So even though she was touring and having a rigorously successful career, in private she was just a normal teenager, writing love letters late at night behind her father’s back.
-But even though Robert loved her and saw her as a woman and a person the way her father never had, he was very prideful and Clara knew it.
-He brutally criticized her concerto publicly and despite its success, as a result, she gave up composing for orchestra.
+Robert loved her and saw her as a woman and a person the way her father never had, he was very prideful and Clara knew it.
+He criticized her concerto in his journal and allowed it to be reviewed as a “lady’s work.”
+He encouraged her to stop performing it, so despite its success, after other reviewed it as a “lady’s work” too, she gave up composing for orchestra.
+She gave into the beliefs of the society around her that women weren’t supposed to be composers, but she didn’t stop composing.

 Tragedy and Brahms

-In 1854– four months after the Schumanns met the young Johannes Brahms and Robert declared him the next Beethoven for all the world– tragedy struck.
-Robert’s health had been failing for years with an inexplicable nervous condition that resulted in auditory hallucinations and months of debilitating melancholy.
+In October of 1853, 20 year old Johannes Brahms knocked on Clara’s door, a great story with its own blog post.
+Five months later, tragedy struck.
+Robert’s health had been failing for years with an inexplicable nervous condition that resulted in cycles of hallucinations and debilitating melancholy.
 (He was dying of syphilis, though it’s doubtful Clara ever knew this.)
-After ten days of unceasing hallucinations, Robert attempted suicide by jumping in the freezing river Rhine in February.
+February 1854, (Clara was five months pregnant with her last child), after ten days of unceasing hallucinations, Robert attempted suicide by jumping in the freezing river Rhine.
 He couldn’t swim.

 Though he was rescued, he was taken to a sanitorium where Clara was not permitted to see him for 2.5 years, until the day he died there.